How Waffle House helps Southerners — and FEMA — judge a storm's severi...

 They soon embraced a business strategy centered around keeping their restaurants operable during and after a disaster, according to the company's website.
 The chain said it has invested in portable generators, bought a mobile command center and trained employees on what they can still serve if they lose electricity.

-Waffle House has closed many Florida locations before Hurricane Milton has made landfall, indicating the damage will likely be severe.
+Waffle House closed many Florida locations before Hurricane Milton made landfall, indicating damage to the area would likely be severe.

-Milton was upgraded back to a Category 5 storm Tuesday as it churned toward Florida’s west coast.
-The ferocious storm could land a once-in-a-century direct hit on Tampa and St. Petersburg, engulfing the populous region with towering storm surges and turning debris from Helene’s devastation into projectiles.
+Milton was churning toward the center of Florida’s west coast and could land a once-in-a-century direct hit on Tampa and St. Petersburg.
+Residents had been strongly encouraged to evacuate.

 Connect with the Southeast Missourian Newsroom: